LITUATUI/pushevs.com/content/posts/pedro/2024-04-24-byd-seagull-will-come-to-europe-in-2025.md

 >Yes, we plan to bring the Seagull to Europe next year.
 But it’s not the Chinese-market Seagull, it will be a European-market Seagull; a new Seagull.
 You haven’t seen it yet; even myself, I have not seen it yet.

-The BYD Seagull is already experiencing great success in South America, namely in Brazil, where it's called BYD Dolphin Mini and the Chinese carmaker already confirmed that a 5-seat version is coming.
+The BYD Seagull is already enjoying great success in South America, particularly in Brazil, where it is called BYD Dolphin Mini and the Chinese manufacturer has already confirmed that a 5-seater version is coming.

 ## BYD Dolphin Mini (Brazil version)